-We currently have over 200 professional actors visiting hospitals and stroke clubs.
+We currently have nearly 200 professional actors visiting hospitals and stroke clubs.
 In the hospitals the actors mainly read on a one-to-one basis at the patient's bedside.
 InterAct actors are professionally trained.
 They work for InterAct when not working in theatre, radio, film and television.

 The reason for using professionally trained actors is that they have:

 - The dramatic skills to hold the concentration of somebody who is not only unwell but also in the hospital environment.